 For me, and for many women like me, this is not only a reproductive issue; it's a basic health issue.
 Before going on birth control to regulate my cycle, I became desperately ill every month with headaches, nausea, and fainting.
-Birth control makes it possible for me to remain healthy and function in my everyday life, and I need healthcare coverage that makes it available and affordable.
+Birth control makes it possible for me to remain healthy and function in my everyday life, and I need health care coverage that makes it available and affordable.

-I work full time and attend grad school.
+I work full-time and attend grad school.
 I have student loans to pay off.
 It is very important to my husband and me (both Catholic) to have access to birth control so that we can carefully plan for our future family.
 I also have a chronic illness and deal with daily pain issues.
 Birth control helps to make my cycle easier to handle with my existing condition.

 I'm a struggling post-college freelance designer.
-My income fluctuates, and I often don't have an extra $45 for a co-pay if there's an emergency or I'm going through a dry spell financially.
+My income fluctuates, and I often don't have an extra $45 for a copay if there's an emergency or I'm going through a dry spell financially.
 I'm not ready to be a parent.
 When I get to the point at which I can amply support myself and my business is steady, I may consider a family.

-When I was in my 20s, I put birth control on my credit card because I couldn't afford to pay my bills, feed myself and stay on birth control on my minimum wage income.
+When I was in my twenties, I put birth control on my credit card because I couldn't afford to pay my bills, feed myself and stay on birth control on my minimum wage income.
 It took years to pay off the debt I racked up.
 I don't want to see a younger generation of women have to make those kinds of decisions just because they're trying to be responsible and healthy.

 I've seen girls at my school who have become pregnant because they didn't have birth control.
 I've also seen girls who have prevented pregnancy and gone on to accomplish their dreams because of birth control.

 Without birth control, I'd never be able to get through college.
 Also, it does more than prevent unwanted pregnancies.
 Without it, every month I would spend one entire week in severe pain.
 This not only regulates my period but helps me function in my everyday life.

 I am a young adult.
 All of my friends are young, mature, responsible adults.
 We are all committed to the use and promotion of birth control, because we are all mature and responsible enough to know that we are not ready to have children.
-We are also not the richest of people and buying whatever our preferred method of birth control is can sometimes be a financial hardship, even with copays and assistance programs.
-We want control over our futures, and in this world where almost nothing is in our control, at the very least we want to control when and if we start a family.
+We are also not the richest of people and buying our preferred method of birth control can sometimes be a financial hardship, even with copays and assistance programs.
+We want control over our futures, and in this world where almost nothing is in our control, at the very least we want to control if and when we start a family.

-As a military dependent wife, I had free medical care with birth control when I needed it.
-We had the two children we wanted and could care for...WHEN we wanted them and felt we could afford them.
-It was only a part of our medical care, but it was a very important and essential part.
+When I was a military wife, I had free medical care with birth control when I needed it.
+We had the two children we wanted and could care for WHEN we wanted them and felt we could afford them.
 I didn't think about the privilege at the time; it was just there when I needed it.
-Now, I think, ''how absurd that all women don't have this vital medical coverage available to them!''
+Now, I think: how absurd that all women don't have this vital medical coverage available to them!

-I am a student trying to finish up my Bachelor's degree.
-I do not have the time nor the extra money to have children right now.
-Birth control with no co-pays allows me to better plan when I am ready to start a family and also greatly reduces any unexpected,unwanted surprises like pregnancy.
+I am a student trying to finish up my bachelor's degree.
+I do not have the time or the extra money to have children right now.
+Birth control with no copays allows me to better plan when I am ready to start a family and also greatly reduces any unexpected,unwanted surprises like pregnancy.